feragusper/TheForkLite/README.md

 Architecture
 ------------
 It's based on Clean Architecture.
-Using a MVVM with Repository, and without Interactors (Use Cases).
-They would be useless here, but it can make sense if an interaction between data from different repositories needs to be done in one single scenario.
+Using a MVVM with Repository.

 Libraries included
 -----------------